After Hamilton

 Hometown: Boston

-High school: Academy of the Pacific Rim High School
+High School: Academy of the Pacific Rim High School

-Extracurricular activities: Secretary, Caribbean Students Association; content editor & editor-in-chief, Culture Magazine
+Activities: Secretary, Caribbean Students Association; content editor & editor-in-chief, Culture Magazine

 When I initially attended Hamilton, I was certain I had an interest in law, but studying sociology made me realize I have a passion for justice.
 I’m not sure where my interest in social justice and talent for creative writing will land me in the long run, but I will be starting my post-graduation experience further exploring my commitment to challenging social inequality.